Sydney-Informatics-Hub/nf-coreConfigs/Nimbus/pawsey_nimbus.md

 nf-core pipelines have been successfully run on the Nimbus cloud at [Pawsey Supercomputing Centre](https://pawsey.org.au/).

 Currently profiles for various [instance flavours](https://support.pawsey.org.au/documentation/display/US/How+to+Choose+a+Flavour), Singularity, and Docker are supported.
-This config has been developed for the 'Pawsey Bio - Ubuntu 22.04 - 2023-03' image.
+This config has been developed for the ['Pawsey Bio - Ubuntu 22.04 - 2023-03' image](https://support.pawsey.org.au/documentation/display/US/Nimbus+for+Bioinformatics).
 Instructions for setting up your instance with an image are [here](https://support.pawsey.org.au/documentation/display/US/Create+a+Nimbus+Instance).
+Nextflow (v22.10.6), Singularity (v3.8.7), and Docker (v20.10.16) are pre-installed on the 'Pawsey Bio - Ubuntu 22.04 - 2023-03' image.

 ## Profiles